 Article II.
 (ADDRESS)

-The principal place of business of the association shall be in the state of Ohio, and the principal address shall be c/o address of the Agent of the association.
+The principal place of business of the association shall be in the state of Ohio.

 Article III.
 (PREAMBLE)

 COMA is the epitome of a long-cherished aspiration of the Malayalees at large in Central Ohio, to promote the social, cultural, educational, literary, and artistic heritage of our venerable state of Kerala, India.

 A. This Association shall be a not for profit, non-political, secular, and cultural organization.
 The Association is organized exclusively for social, cultural, charitable, educational, and scientific purposes including making of distributions to organizations that qualify as exempt organizations under Section 501(c)(3) of the Internal Revenue Code, or corresponding section of any future federal tax code or other similar organizations approved by Board of Trustees.